chrisjmccreadie/PHPMemcacheSASL/README.md

 3. Click "Install" under Memcachier
 4. Click "Env Variables" in your left navigation.
 Make sure that your ``$_ENV['MEMCACHIER_SERVERS']``, ``$_ENV['MEMCACHIER_USERNAME']``, and ``$_ENV['MEMCACHIER_PASSWORD']`` variables are listed.

 Now you are ready to integrate Memcachier with your code.
-To get started, download PHPMemcacheSASL.php and put it in your working directory.
-If you have another implementation of PHPMemcacheSASL.php, you must replace it with the file from this project.
-In this example, I will assume PHPMemcacheSASL.php is in the same directory:
+To get started, download MemcacheSASL.php and put it in your working directory.
+If you have another implementation of MemcacheSASL.php, you must replace it with the file from this project.
+In this example, I will assume MemcacheSASL.php is in the same directory:

 ```php
 include('MemcacheSASL.php');